Timeline of the first Trump presidency (2018 Q1)

-The following is a timeline of the presidency of Donald Trump during the first quarter of 2018, from January 1 to March 31, 2018.
-To navigate between quarters, see timeline of the Donald Trump presidency.
+The following is a timeline of the first presidency of Donald Trump during the first quarter of 2018, from January 1 to March 31, 2018.
+For a complete itinerary of his travels, see List of presidential trips made by Donald Trump (2018).
+To navigate between quarters, see timeline of the Donald Trump presidencies.
+For the Q2 timeline see timeline of the first Trump presidency (2018 Q2).

 Overview

 Public opinion

 According to FiveThirtyEight, President Trump's approval rate at the end of March was 40.5%, up 2% from the previous quarter and down 4.9% from the start of his presidency.
 For more polls, see 2018 opinion polling on the Donald Trump administration.